jamesylgan/sheets-income-taxes/README.md

 * Define method name by year, support more years
 * Abstract methods to take in tax brackets for the year
 * Support state taxes
+* Support uploading to Google Workplace Marketplace by turning this into an add-on

 ## Please note that this does not support MFJ/MFS yet, and do not rely on this for your taxes as this is not 100% accurate.